 During the sealing process, the teeth must be kept dry (with the help of cotton rolls, gauze and/or a rubber dam), not doing so interferes with the bonding and typically results in the sealant coming off.
 At this point the liquid sealant is painted into the grooves and the plastic resin is set using a curing light (which looks like one of those pocket flashlights) to harden it.

 Ultimately, sealants are a great option to prevent the hassle and expense of dealing with cavities and fillings later on in life.
-And long as they remain intact, teeth will be protected from decay.
+And as long as they remain intact, those chewing surfaces will be protected from decay.